openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 # Local - No Docker

 This page will show you how to get your [Ziti Network](~/ziti/overview.md#overview-of-a-ziti-network) up and running quickly and easily, entirely locally.
-Since you'll be running everything locally you'll have no issues communicating between network components.
-All the processes will run locally and you'll be responsible for starting and stopping them when you want to turn the overlay network on or off.
+Since you'll be running everything locally, you'll have no issues communicating between network components.
+All the processes will run locally, and you'll be responsible for starting and stopping them when you want to turn the overlay network on or off.

 ## Preparation

 There is not much preparation necessary to getting up-and-running locally.
 At this time, this guide expects that you'll be running commands within a `bash` shell.
 If you're running Windows, you will need to make sure you have Windows Subsystem for Linux installed for now.
-We plan to provide a Powershell script in the future but for now the script requires you to be able to use `bash`.
+We plan to provide a Powershell script in the future, but for now the script requires you to be able to use `bash`.

 ## One-liner Setup